 “Very few universities charge interest, which adds up to a substantial amount of savings as parent loans carry high interest rates,” said Elisia Howard, owner and founder of college consulting company College Insight.

-“I usually recommend [families] pay what they can using a tuition payment plan and take out the rest in loans, which can be paid over the course of years,” added Howard.
+“I usually recommend [families] pay what they can using a tuition payment plan and take out the rest in loans, which can be paid over the course of years,” she added.

-Carol Suter, director of student financial services at Southern New Hampshire University, echoed Howard’s advice to be strategic about paying for college.
-“If funding is seen as a strategy, where a plan using multiple resources is utilized, it could be possible to save money over the long term,” she said.
+Carol Suter, assistant vice president of student financial services at Southern New Hampshire University, echoed Howard’s advice to be strategic about paying for college: “If funding is seen as a strategy, where a plan using multiple resources is utilized, it could be possible to save money over the long term.”

 When it comes to paying for college, take a look at all your payment options.
 Then, consider using a few different approaches to minimize the amount you take out in loans.